Magach 7A: The Composite M60

 The gun, the Israeli licensed copy of the American M68 105mm cannon known as “Sharir”, is fully stabilised on 2 axis and is fitted with an Israeli made thermal sleeve.

-On the roof there are mounting places for 2x 7,62 MGs (commander and loader) and 1x .50cal MG on the front.
+On the roof there are mounting places for 2x 7,62 FN MAGs (commander and loader) and 1x .50cal M2 Browning on the top of the mantlet.

-The gun is capable of firing all 105mm NATO and Israeli rounds and the ammunition storage capacity and layout is the same as in a base M60.
+The gun is capable of firing all 105mm NATO and Israeli rounds and the ammunition storage capacity and layout is the same as in a base M60: 57 rounds.

 The tank is also fitted with 2 IS-10 CL-3030 smoke launchers, for a total of 20 smoke grenades ready to be deployed in front of the tank.